citynetwork/docs/docs/reference/features/compliant.md

 | S3 [object lock](../../howto/object-storage/s3/object-lock.md) | :material-check: | :material-check: | :material-check: |
 | Swift API                                               | :material-check: | :material-check: | :material-check: |

-The Object Store in Sto-Com is configured so that data written in a container or a bucket are automatically stored and synchronized between all three availability zones.
+The Object Store in {{api_region}} is configured so that data written in a container or a bucket are automatically stored and synchronized between all three availability zones.
 Users may define policies so that a specific bucket is located in a single AZ.

-> Contrary to other regions, where images live on Ceph RBD pools, images in Sto-Com reside in an object store.
+> Contrary to other regions, where images live on Ceph RBD pools, images in {{api_region}} reside in an object store.
-> As a result, new VMs in Sto-Com may take longer to initialize.
+> As a result, new VMs in {{api_region}} may take longer to initialize.

 ## OVN Octavia provider

-Sto-Com comes with two providers for Octavia: the Amphora Layer 7 Load Balancer (LB) and the OVN Layer 4 LB.
+{{api_region}} comes with two providers for Octavia: the Amphora Layer 7 Load Balancer (LB) and the OVN Layer 4 LB.
 The Amphora LB is the default.